vdanniel/quickstart-hail/readme.md

 2. Create a new stack using the following S3 URL as a template source - [https://aws-quickstart.s3.amazonaws.com/quickstart-hail/templates/hail-master.template.yaml](https://aws-quickstart.s3.amazonaws.com/quickstart-hail/templates/hail-master.template.yaml)

-3. Set parameters based on your environment and choose *Next*.
+3. Set parameters based on your environment requirements.
+This template includes an **optional** Identity and Access Management section where you can set any permission boundary your organization requires as well custom prefix/suffixes to be used for all IAM roles and policies created by the templates.
+Once all parameters are set, choose *Next*.

 4. Optionally configure stack options and choose *Next*.